The World Picture

 One in seven Australians suffer with some form of depression in their lifetime.
-Based on a measure of its negative effects on communities and individuals, it is currently rated as the world’s third most debilitating and costly illness.
-The World Health Organization has predicted that by 2030 it will be number one.
-Studies have shown that depression is implicated in the development of other conditions such as chronic fatigue, weakening of the immune system, heart disease and suicide.
+According to the World Health Organization, based on a measure of its negative effects on communities and individuals, it is currently rated as the world’s most debilitating illness.
+Studies have shown that depression is implicated in the development of other undesirable consequences such as chronic fatigue, weakening of the immune system, heart disease, obesity and suicide.
 It attacks all age groups and social classes, and its effects on family members, friends and work-mates can be enormously challenging.

 This free 10-week course will provide participants with a supportive space and tools to help them explore the nature of their own depression, its contributing causes and options for recovery.
 Its approach is contemplative, enabling participants to sit beside their dark feelings while maintaining the needed emotional distance that allows them to extract personal lessons from their experience.

 There are varied and conflicting theories about depression and its treatment.
 Informing this program’s content and delivery is the view that depression is a condition in which aspects of a person’s natural growth becomes blocked.
 This blockage will be approached as more than an individual issue, as having roots deep in our family, social, cultural and natural environments.
 Because the interplay between these private and more public areas of our lives are often unclear (e.g., the effects on us of policies that confine refugees to detention camps in a foreign country without public scrutiny, or the valuing and rewarding of work away from home over work, like child-rearing, done at home) space will be made for broader considerations of the social influences on our individual mental health.